kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 project including `babel-core` and friends, `react` (and friends), and `eslint`... and friends.
 However, to get our tests going, we're going to need a few more dependencies:

+🐯 - Hi!
+I'm Terry the Tiger!
+These instructions are really long and boring!
+So I'll pop up here and there where you'll be expected to actually do something!
+See you around!

 ## AVA